Keto Meal Delivery Services:

-We’re bombarded with messages all the time to eat healthy to control our weight and avoid disease.
+We’re bombarded with messages all the time to eat healthy in order to control our weight and avoid disease.
 There are a variety of ways one can “eat healthy,” and one that’s gained followers in recent years is the ketogenic diet.

 What Is Keto?

 The keto diet can be restrictive and requires that you carefully measure out the various macronutrients — fat, protein and carbohydrates — to keep your body in ketosis and gain the benefits of the diet.

 For some Americans, it’s become their go-to way to control their weight.
-This might be a good option for some people, Leman says, because “the emphasis on ‘whole foods’ such as fish and seafood, low-carb vegetables, nuts, seeds and berries as the foundation of a keto diet is certainly healthier than the calorie-dense, nutrient-poor, refined, processed foods that form the foundation of the standard American diet.”
+This might be a good option for some people, Leman says, because “the emphasis on ‘whole foods’ — such as fish and seafood, low-carb vegetables, nuts, seeds and berries — as the foundation of a keto diet is certainly healthier than the calorie-dense, nutrient-poor, refined, processed foods that form the foundation of the standard American diet.”

 In fact, Daryl Gioffre, celebrity nutritionist and author of “Get Off Your Acid,” says that “anything is a good alternative to the standard American diet.
-The SAD diet is an extremely acidic diet that’s pumped up with inflammatory foods, fats and sugars.
+The SAD … is an extremely acidic diet that’s pumped up with inflammatory foods, fats and sugars.
 It’s literally wreaking havoc on peoples’ health.”

 Healthy fats come from things like avocados, raw nuts, seeds and extra virgin olive oil.
 Instead, some people see that fat is considered a good thing on the keto diet and select dairy products, eggs, cheese, butter and bacon.